lechnerc77/myNewsWrap/episodes/episode046.md

-# Episode XX: myNewsWrap – SAP and Microsoft
+# Episode 46: myNewsWrap – SAP and Microsoft

 ## Links to Video and Podcast